kthohr/stats/README.md

 ## Installation

 StatsLib is a header-only library.
-Simply copy the contents of the include folder and add the header files to your project using
+Simply add the header files to your project using
 ```cpp
 #include "stats.hpp"
 ```